WhatTheDickens/engl340-s24/mod-6/tei-for-data-analysis.md

 You can use the column headings in the table to sort the information about paragraph revision-histories by clicking on the column headers.
 For example, clicking on the “Written” heading will organize the information by version, so you can see at a glance all the paragraphs or paragraph segments first written in version A.

 Once we’ve extracted the revision-history data from the TEI files, we can also visualize it in other ways.
 Taking that same data and putting it in a spreadsheet yields the perspective offered in numbers and two different charts on the page [“The Growth of *Walden*”](https://digitalthoreau.org/the-growth-of-walden/).

-Go to the “next page” to offer some thoughts on what these visualizations reveal about the evolution of *Walden*.